 One of the most popular workout for upper body, with countless variations.

-Well to be honest, this one is the easiest workout available!
+Well to be honest,

 Same as push-ups, usually performed with training bars.